avouacr/ensae-reproductibilite-slides/contenu.md

 ### "It works... on my machine"

-- On a produit un projet
+- On a construit un projet
     - Lisible
     - Avec une structure normalisée
     - Versionné proprement avec Git